 I have today finished my last shift as a Gallery Explainer for the Walk On exhibition in Plymouth.
 I just wanted to say thank you for the training session which really helped today.
 I was challenged by a couple who were mocking the work and asking me to justify it.
 I remembered the exercise you showed our group in body language and in matching tone.
 What a buzz when they left shaking my hand and going to the next venue!
 I have really enjoyed talking with people and have felt the majority have engaged and gone away with a positive experience and perhaps a new way of thinking about contemporary art.
 An altogether fantastic experience which was enhanced by your infectious enthusiasm and love for what you teach.
 Thank you.

 Julie Ellis (student at Plymouth College of Art)

 It has been fabulous working with you – you’re wonderfully motivating, enthusiastic, and great at what you do!

 I’ve personally learnt a huge amount from you, so hope our paths cross again..

 Tara McKinney, artSOUTH project coordinator, Hampshire County Council

 Gill has endless enthusiasm and a real passion for engaging people with contemporary art.
 A supportive and insightful approach alongside the dedication to making things the best they can be means she’s a real pleasure to work with, thank you!

 Jo Montague , Partnership and Planning Manager / Arts Projects and Resources Manager , Arts and Museums Service, Hampshire County Council

 Subscribe to my blog* indicates required

-5252 is a project I have set myself; since the beginning of 2013 I have been sending out, via social media and my website, info and an image of a photographer of my choice.
-I do this to highlight and explore the range of photography that also speaks to me, and I say why within each post.
+5252 was a project I set myself; throughout 2013 and 2014, I sent out, via social media and my website, info and an image of a photographer of my choice.
+I did this to highlight and explore the range of photography that speaks to me, and I say why within each post.